moloxiao/shanblog/content/posts/nextjs-faq.md

 * Eliminates unnecessary prop-passing.
 * Provides a structured way to manage global state.
 * Improves maintainability and readability of code.

+## Pitfalls Collection

+### 1 Next.js Link Prefetching Behavior

+Next.js Link component automatically prefetches page data when links enter the viewport in production, but this feature is disabled in development mode.
+This can lead to unexpected 404 errors in production if the linked pages don't exist - a common issue that can be resolved by adding prefetch={false} to disable this behavior.